 Our strategy includes Sustainable and Socially Responsible as one of four foundational capabilities underpinning our strategic objectives.
 This report is climate focused and sets out our plans to reduce our GHG emissions to net zero by 2040.
 We also report on broader sustainability initiatives through our sustainability report and will publish a Sustainability Leadership Plan in 2024.

-ESB has publicly reported on its greenhouse gas emissions since 200919, in line with the Greenhouse Gas Protocol methodology20 namely:
+ESB has publicly reported on its greenhouse gas emissions since 2009, in line with the

 Scope 1 - direct emissions from ESB-owned or controlled assets;